Looking for more in Reading and Stories or Bookbug?

 - Nikki Glass, Easter Carmuirs Nursery, Falkirk

 Gifting the Bookbug Explorer Bag provides an excellent opportunity to celebrate books and talk to parents about the benefits of sharing stories, songs and rhymes with their children at home.
-However, we understand that holding a gifting event in a mixed setting can be tricky when only the 3-year-old children are receiving a bag.
+However, we understand that holding a gifting event in a mixed setting can be tricky when only the ante-preschool children are receiving a bag.

 Below are a few handy hints and tips for gifting in a mixed setting.